NxPKG/khulnasoft-docs/content/cache/how-to/edge-browser-cache-ttl/create-page-rules.md

 Before you begin, you should understand two basic page rule behaviors:

 - Only the highest priority matching page rule takes effect on a request.
-- Page rules are prioritized in descending order in the Cloudflare dashboard, with the highest priority rule at the top.
+- Page rules are prioritized in descending order in the Khulnasoft dashboard, with the highest priority rule at the top.

-Cloudflare recommends ordering your rules from most specific to least specific.
+Khulnasoft recommends ordering your rules from most specific to least specific.

 ## Page Rules Explained